 It is our hope that the contents of this handbook will get you started on this process of self- discovery and gaining knowledge of what the legal profession is all about.

 In addition to this booklet there are two further opportunities to aid you in this process.
-First the The Office of Pre-Law Advising sponsors programs and distributes information to all students considering careers in law.
+First, the The Office of Pre-Law Advising sponsors programs and distributes information to all students considering careers in law.
 Underclassmen who have specific questions that are not covered by this booklet or by other resources may meet with the Pre-Law Advisor during walk- in hours posted early in the semester.
-The other opportunity to learn about law school and the law is provided by Bench and Bar.
+The second opportunity to learn about law school and the law is provided by Bench and Bar.